1 9 6 5 – 1 9 7 2 (UK)

 The change of title also brought a change of approach, with strong use of exotic filming locations.

-The Mogul company sent its principal troubleshooters (Thornton and Stewart) on an almost consistently exciting around-the-world cycle of fires on oil rigs, oil rushes, geopolitical turmoil and industry intrigue.
+The Mogul company sent its principal troubleshooters – Thornton and Alec Stewart (Robert Hardy) – on an almost consistently exciting around-the-world cycle of fires on oil rigs, oil rushes, geopolitical turmoil and industry intrigue.

 The strident theme tune was written by Tom Springfield (brother of Dusty) and the series was created by John Elliott.
 Ridley Scott was one of those who sat in the director’s chair.